-- 1. This document has been prepared in response to a request by the Committee on Employment and Social Policy to report on the outcome of the ILO Action Programme for/of 1998-99 "Enterprise creation by the unemployed The role of microfinance".
-It also responds to queries and observations made over the past few years in the Governing Body concerning the role and comparative advantage of the ILO in finance.
-1 - 2.
+- 1. This document has been prepared in response to a request by the Officers of the Committee on Employment and Social Policy to report on the outcome of the 1998-99 ILO Action Programme, "Enterprise creation by the unemployed The role of microfinance".
+It also responds to queries made over the past few years in the Governing Body concerning the role and comparative advantage of microfinance in the promotion of decent work. - 2.
 Microfinance is the provision of financial services to the poor on a sustainable basis.
-It is a fast-growing, dynamic field in development cooperation, attracting substantial investment and aid resources and inducing governments and international organizations to adopt coherent policies and strategies.
-In view of its impact on employment, incomes and enterprise development, the ILO is challenged to explore how to position itself politically, technically and financially. - 3.
-This paper provides up-to-date background information about recent trends and accomplishments of microfinance in both developing and developing countries.
-It identifies market failure as the origin of microfinance and illustrates the impact of microfinance on creating jobs and improving the quality of employment.
+Access to financial services protects and empowers the poor by giving them choices.
+Financial services help the poor to cope with vulnerability.1 Microfinance is a fast-growing, dynamic field in development cooperation, attracting substantial investment and aid resources and inducing governments and international organizations to adopt coherent policies and strategies.
+It is one important element of the ILO's employment creation and enterprise development, the ILO is challenged to explore how to position itself. - 3.
+This paper provides up-to-date background information about recent trends and accomplishments of microfinance in both developing and developed countries.
+It identifies the origins of microfinance and illustrates the impact of microfinance on creating jobs and improving the quality of employment.
 It highlights the policy implications of microfinance and the possible roles of social partners in supporting microfinance to fulfil its potential.
-This paper recommends that the ILO formulate a policy on finance to provide a coherent framework for future Office activities on this critical topic.
+This paper seeks the guidance of this Committee on a coherent framework for future Office activities on this critical topic.

-I. Microfinance - concept and significance
+I. Microfinance: Concept and significance

-- 4. Microfinance is not a new concept: the Raiffeisen banks and other savings and credit cooperatives that emerged in Europe in the nineteenth century catered to farmers and artisans.
-They were microfinance institutions in all but name.
-What distinguishes microfinance from conventional finance is the claim to serve poor people (and generally people outside the reach of the formal financial market) while remaining sustainable.
+- 4. In a world where most private sector operators employ less than ten workers and where self-employment is pervasive, microfinance facilitates the acquisition of assets for accessing markets.
+It embodies, like few other development strategies, a viable combination of equity and efficiency.
+Most banks are not poverty-oriented.
+They do not have a social mission.
+What distinguishes microfinance from conventional finance is the aim to serve poor people (and generally people outside the reach of the formal financial market) while remaining sustainable.
 Microfinance promises to reduce poverty without perpetual subsidies.
-It promises to use the market to attain a social good. - 5.
-The socio-economic benefits of microfinance are threefold: - Job creation: Credit, equity, leasing, payment and guarantee products facilitate small investments in fixed assets and working capital by micro- and small enterprises. - Poverty reduction: Savings, emergency loans and insurance products stabilize income levels and reduce the vulnerability of people living near the subsistence level. - Empowerment: Group formation and other delivery techniques in microfinance develop a sense of responsibility, strengthen social capital and empower the poor, especially women. - 6.
-Microfinance is primarily associated with poverty reduction in developing countries, and over the past 15 years has become global, with schemes, programmes and government policies in every part of the world.
-Close to 90 countries have microfinance institutions (MFIs) with relative concentrations in Latin America and Asia.
+It promises to use the market to attain social improvement. - 5.
+The socio-economic benefits of microfinance are threefold: - Job creation: Credit, equity, leasing, payment and guarantee products facilitate small investments in fixed assets and working capital by micro- and small enterprises. - Poverty reduction: Savings, emergency loans and insurance products stabilize income levels and reduce the vulnerability of people living near the subsistence level. - Empowerment: Group formation and other delivery techniques in microfinance develop a sense of responsibility, strengthen social capital and empower the poor, especially women.